Rem01Gaming/origami_kernel_manager/README.md

 ## License

-This script operates under the GNU General Public License v3.0.
-Refer to the LICENSE file for detailed licensing information.
+This project is licensed under the GNU General Public License v3.0 or later.
+Refer to the [LICENSE](/LICENSE) file for detailed licensing information.

----

-**Note:** As licensed under GNU General Public License v3.0, this software is came with ABSOLUTELY NO WARRANTY.
-By using this software, you accept all responsibility using it and agree that am not responsible for any actions you make that has an adverse effect on your device.
+## Warning

+The author assumes no responsibility under anything that might break due to the use/misuse of this software.
+By choosing to use/misuse it, you agree to do so at your own risk!

+One of feature of Origami Kernel Managers, Charging controller manipulates Android low level (kernel) parameters which control the charging circuitry.
+Some devices, notably from Xiaomi (e.g., Poco X3 Pro), have a faulty PMIC (Power Management Integrated Circuit) that can be triggered by Charging controller feature.
+The issue blocks charging.
+Ensure the battery does not discharge too low.

+Refer to [this XDA post](https://xdaforums.com/t/rom-official-arrowos-11-0-android-11-0-vayu-bhima.4267263/page-14#post-85119331) for additional details.

+[lybxlpsv](https://github.com/lybxlpsv) suggests booting into bootloader/fastboot and then back into system to reset the PMIC.